Davidrsdiaz/everchess-foundation-solana-hackathon-official/README.md

 # Everchess App Demo - Solana Hackathon Submission

 ## Hello Judges!
-Thank you for taking the time to view the Everchess repo and README.md file.
+Thank you for taking the time to view the Everchess repo.

 Week 1, I focused mostly on finalizing Research.
 Week 2-4, I finalized the design.
 Next, the full stack development via React Native + Expo.